ilterkaankaraca/otel-otomasyonu/README.md

 # otel-otomasyonu

-developed this project for my oop class in bachelors degree(2016). project goals were using database and C#.
+created this project for my oop class in bachelors degree(2016)